Pretro/gymstore/README.md

 * (Grey) is the hover color for the add to cart button in the all product page and the color main color for the button in the product detail page.

-The reason why these colors were chosen is because since the background color is black.
+The reason why did i choose these colors is because since the background color is black.
 It was necessary to use strong colors that contrast with the environment.
 This contrast allows the user to be more focused

 on what they need and also gives at the same time a typical atmosphere of the gym world.
 Since in most of these sites and from the site in which this project was inspired, the main background color is black.

 ### __Typography__

-"Roboto" and Sans-Serif font has been used in the website.
+"Roboto" and Sans-Serif font is used in the website.
 The reason why this font was chosen is because it makes the text of the site more clear.
 Roboto has a dual nature.
 It

 has a mechanical skeleton and the forms are largely geometric.
 Roboto also allows letters to be settled into their natural width.
 This makes the reading rhythm to be more